Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

 5. WordPress Is Safe and Secure

-WordPress is developed with security in mind, and it is considered to be a very safe and secure platform to run a website.
-However, just like the real world, the internet can be an uncertain place.
+WordPress is developed with security in mind and is considered a very safe and secure platform for running a website.
+However, just like the real world, the internet can be uncertain.

-There are intruders and hackers out there who want to get their hands on as many sites as they can.
+Intruders and hackers exist who want to access as many sites as possible.

-Thankfully, there are fantastic security plugins that add layers of security around your website.
-With just a few simple steps, you can make it even more secure.
+Thankfully, fantastic security plugins add layers of security around your website.
+You can make it even more secure with just a few simple steps.

 For details, see our step-by-step WordPress security guide for beginners.

-We use Sucuri on our websites to protect against common threats like brute force attacks and malware.
+We use Cloudflare on our websites to protect against common threats like brute force attacks and malware.

 6. WordPress Can Handle Different Media Types

-WordPress is not just limited to writing text.
-It has a built-in media uploader to handle images, audio, and video files.
+WordPress is not limited to writing text.
+It has a built-in media uploader for handling images, audio, and video files.

 WordPress supports oEmbed-enabled websites.
 This allows you to easily embed social media content anywhere on your site.